-One has just got to love Capetonians when it rains in Cape Town and especially when there is thunder and lightening to accompany those wet little droplets falling from a gun-metal coloured sky.
-Photographers race to their cars and drive to the beach front hoping to get that perfectly timed shot of lightening bolts flashing towards the earth and sea.
-Mother nature did not disappoint us and neither did the photographers.
+One has just got to love Capetonians when it rains in Cape Town and especially when there is thunder and lightning to accompany those wet little droplets falling from a gun-metal coloured sky.
+Photographers race to their cars and drive to the beach front hoping to get that perfectly timed shot of lightning bolts flashing towards the earth and sea.
+Mother nature did not disappoint us and neither did the photographers on this particular occasion.

 Back at the Aviva Volunteer House, management stepped up to the plate and had a borehole set up with huge water tanks and filters to keep the showers flowing and the toilets flushing and the pool filled.
 In all the time I have been working at the Volunteer House, I have never seen so many empty 5 litre bottles which once contained fresh mineral water.
 The ongoing heatwave left everyone feeling dehydrated and it was a concern that the water from the taps was not pure enough for drinking purposes, although some volunteers drank it and said it was fine and they never got sick.
 We shudder to think what happens to those empty plastic water containers as they cannot be reused for long periods of time.